mvolkmann/blog/src/feather-weather.md

 with the text "showing {kind} temperatures".
 This defaults to showing actual temperatures.

+The third setting chooses between displaying days in the heat map screen on the left or top.
+When the days are displayed on the left, the rows represent days and the columns represent hours of the day.
+When the days are displayed on the top, the columns represent days and the rows represent hours of the day.

-The third setting chooses between using relative colors and absolute colors to describe temperatures on the Forecast and Heat Map screens.
+The fourth setting chooses between using relative colors and absolute colors to describe temperatures on the Forecast and Heat Map screens.
 In absolute mode, blue represents zero degrees Fahrenheit or less and red represents 100 degrees Fahrenheit more.